petertenhoor/react-native-todo-course/README.md

 # react-native-todo-course
-Learning React Native basics by coding a to do application (egghead course)
+Learning React Native basics by coding a to do application (egghead course).